 - The A/U Ranches and 100 Elk staff created a whole new Youth Adventure Day Camp model that complied with health guidelines and served local families and any Christian Science families who were able to arrange accommodations.
 We also offered a Family & Friends Getaway option for those who wanted to stay at the A/U Ranches and participate in activities as a family.
 And 100 Elk will continue to offer this program through October.

-- Fall Service Day will still be offered this fall, with modifications to the format to allow for distanced accommodations, meals, etc. And we are looking at how best to run Christmas Camp within regulations, but are still working on the exact details.
+- Fall Service Day will still be offered this fall, with modifications to the format to allow for distanced accommodations, meals, etc.

 100 Elk Outdoor Center